Admissions Procedures For All Students

 - For admission to an Alabama Community College System institution, all international applicants must provide: a VISA acceptable to the United States and an official translated copy of the student's high school/college transcript; a minimum score on an approved English as a Foreign Language exam as specified in the guidelines; signed, notarized statement verifying adequate financial support; and documentation demonstrating adequate health and life insurance which must be maintained during enrollment.
 An applicant who fails to satisfy the requirements of 1 or 2 will not be admitted to Shelton State Community College.
 Students enrolled in an Alabama Community College System institution prior to the implementation of this policy will not be affected by the requirements of this section.

-- Applicants must submit the documentation identified in 1 or 2 in person or through a notarized copy by U.S. Mail prior to admission.
+- Applicants must submit the documentation identified in 1 or 2 in person, by email, or by fax prior to admission.

 - For the protection of the public and to assist in maintaining state and local security, persons who are not citizens of the United States may not be admitted to any Alabama Community College System institution for the purpose of enrolling in flight training, or in any segment or portion of a flight training program, until appropriate certification and approval have been received from the Office of the Attorney General of the United States, pursuant to Section 113 of the Aviation Transportation and Security Act, regulations of the Immigration and Naturalization Service, and all other applicable directives.